 With so much hatred in the world for marginalized people, families are focusing more and more on teaching their kids about diversity.
 Many parents have an ongoing dialogue with their children about race, sexuality, and gender.
 But one crucial aspect of diversity is often left out of the conversation: neurodiversity.
 So, what is neurodiversity, and what does it mean to be neurodivergent?

-Judy Singer, an autistic sociologist, coined the term in the late 1990s.
+Judy Singer, an autistic sociologist, coined the term ‘neurodiversity’ in the late 1990s.
 She used it to frame brain differences, such as those found in autistic people, as something to be embraced as part of natural human diversity rather than something to be cured.
-In this view, people who are neurodivergent — those with ADHD, autism, dyslexia, dyspraxia, and other developmental disorders — are a valuable part of society, and they should be recognized as such.
+From this viewpoint, people who are neurodivergent — those with ADHD, autism, dyslexia, dyspraxia, and other developmental disorders — are a valuable part of society, and they should be recognized as such.

 Neurodiversity paints conditions such as autism and ADHD not in terms of deficits but differences.
 In other words, there’s no such thing as one type of “normal” or “right” brain, just like there’s not one “right” race or sexuality or gender.
 Cognitive differences are normal and natural.
 And, like with all forms of human diversity, they lead people to contribute unique strengths to society.

 “Neurodiversity advocates propose that instead of viewing this gift as an error of nature — a puzzle to be solved and eliminated with techniques like prenatal testing and selective abortion — society should regard it as a valuable part of humanity’s genetic legacy while ameliorating aspects of autism that can be profoundly disabling without adequate forms of support,” science writer Steve Silberman wrote in his book Neuro-Tribes: The Legacy of Autism and the Future of Neurodiversity.